 This next picture is of the same tank taken from a different angle.

-And yes, I still go out to the neighbourhood to help out the kids with their sports balls from time to time.
-Item 10 is the small 2/2 NC air valve, push button, spring return type.
+And yes, I still go out to the neighborhood to help out the kids with their sports balls from time to time.
+Item 10 is the small 2/2 NC air valve, push-button, spring return type.
 When I push on the little silver actuator shown, air slowly flows (I can adjust the rate) down the line to the ball-filler needle on the end, and into the soccer or football.

 I can take this portable air supply anywhere.”

-Jim Graham is a friend and a mentor, and I sure thank him for another useful contribution to this site.
+Many thanks to Jim Graham for another useful contribution to this site.